FactoryTalk-Optix/NetLogic_CheatSheet/pages/register-observers.md

 # OPC/UA Observers

+> [!WARNING]
+> Observers are low-level features and should be used with caution.
+> This feature is not officially supported and may be subject to changes in future releases.

 The OPC/UA protocol implements some ways to monitor changes in the nodes tree, this allows the creation of observers that can monitor some project nodes and triggers some logics based on a set of events (which can be specified using a mask).

 This technique allows multiple scenarios like: